sneakywumpus/z80pack/doc/README-debian.txt

-For building the frontpanel machines on some Debian Linux you need:
+For building the frontpanel machines on Debian Linux you need:

-sudo apt install libjpeg9-dev libgl1-mesa-dev libglu1-mesa-dev
+sudo apt install libsdl2-dev libsdl2-image-dev